 This next study, entitled “The anxiolytic effects of cannabidiol in chronically stressed mice are mediated by the endocannabinoid system: Role of neurogenesis and dendritic remodeling” (7) was published in Neuropharmacology in June of this year and it reminds me of my description of all of US (stressed and tired and therefore anxious!).

-One of the single most important elements is to get the “full flower” or “full-spectrum” of CBD.
+One of my top recommendations is to get the “full flower” or “full-spectrum” of CBD.
 Chemists think they’re cute when they isolate one component of nature and shove it in a pill, but let me tell you, that has been going wrong since it began (don’t get me started on Vitamin A, that’s a story for another day).

 While I am a fan of targeted dietary supplements when necessary there is a reason I always tell people to try to get as much of their nutrients from food as possible.
 You want the WHOLE PACKAGE, the way God made it, because there are synergistic effects with the other compounds in the plant and whether that plant is an orange or cannabis, it’s the same deal.
 The whole package is better.